oracle/content-and-experience-toolkit/sites/doc/IDCS-App.md

 Click **Save** and Click **Activate**

-# Register your SERVER with the OCM Toolkit CLI
+# Register your SERVER with the Content Toolkit CLI

 You will need your: